WhaleOps/air2phin/docs/howto/custom-rules.rst

         )

-In this case, you can add a custom rule file named ``MyCustomOperator.yaml`` to tell airphin what you want to do during the migration
+In this case, you can add a custom rule file named ``MyCustomOperator.yaml`` to tell air2phin what you want to do during the migration

 .. code-block:: yaml